[PPC Advertising] Branded Keywords 101

 The first thing you should do when working on branded keywords is to get all your local SEO work done first.

-You should ensure your company is listed on popular sites to do this.
-Places like Yelp, Yellow Pages, Google My Business, Google Maps, and other local catalogs are what you're looking for.
+To do this, you should ensure your company is listed on popular sites.
+Places like Yelp, Google My Business, Google Maps, and other local catalogs are what you're looking for.
 Once you do this, Google will start to recognize your brand in more and more places and treat it as more reliable and legitimate.

 Ensure you're doing the housework: keep your information updates local (especially on Google My Business) and, if you can, try to drive some engagement on other websites.
 Get reviews for your business posted on Maps or Yelp!